michaelkrog/nets-payment-api/README.md

 nets-payment-api
 ================

-A Java API for authorizing and capturing payments via Nets/PBS
+A Java API for authorizing and capturing payments via Nets/PBS.
+This project is a work in progress.
+Any help is appreciated.